ChrisW-priv/PersonalVault/projects/Knowledge Database.md

     much anyway so we can just index it once and have refs. to it to get full content.
 - Full local mode
-    In contrast to the non-local reference: I also want to be able to pull all/selected data to local disk and have it sit there.
+    In contrast to the non-local reference: I want to be able to pull all/selected data to local disk and have it sit there.
-- Local index
+- Simple local index
     I want to be able to use as simple tech as possible in order to allow greater community support.
+This means using some sqlite3 database with some custom vector extension maybe.
+- Multi-modality support
+    While this is still hit and miss, I want the ability to have an image sent and processed by LLMs to maybe get some insight.

 ## Action Items